 Create a repository

 Once you've created a Git account, you will need to create a repository.
-The exact instructions vary with each Git provider, but in GitHub it's as easy as clicking New from the Repositories tab:
+The exact instructions vary with each Git provider, but in GitHub it's as easy as clicking New repository

 You might also consider setting some branch protection rules, although this isn't a hard requirement.
 Larger teams, for example, may want to restrict who can make changes to certain branches.
 Setting this up varies slightly depending on provider; this GitHub article can be a good place to start.
 Branch protection rules can be used in parallel with Gearset's org delegation feature; an effective way to gate releases.